-1.2.1 Stage Reconnaissance

-- a) In all ARA Rallies two pass Reconnaissance (Recce) may be available for all registered competitors.
+- 1.2.1 Stage Reconnaissance - a) In all ARA Rallies two pass Reconnaissance (Recce) may be available for all registered competitors.
 Participation in Reconnaissance is not compulsory.
 The organizers will provide a Reconnaissance Schedule indicating when each stage is open for reconnaissance.
-Reconnaissance is prohibited outside the designated times for a period of 90 days before the rally. - Note: In Force Majeure circumstances (e.g. weather, road conditions, road blockage, etc.), and two pass reconnaissance is not possible, the organizers will make the decision(s) whether or not the affected stage(s) will be used in the rally. - b) The use of a rally competition vehicle is prohibited unless the event's Supplementary Regulations make provision for this to happen.
+Reconnaissance is prohibited outside the designated times for a period of 90 days before the rally.

+Note: In Force Majeure circumstances (e.g. weather, road conditions, road blockage, etc.), and two pass reconnaissance is not possible, the organizers will make the decision(s) whether or not the affected stage(s) will be used in the rally.

+- b) The use of a rally competition vehicle is prohibited unless the event's Supplementary Regulations make provision for this to happen.
 All reconnaissance penalties are doubled where a rally competition vehicle is involved.
 If there is any question whether a recce vehicle is a rally competition vehicle, the Clerk of the Course will decide. - c) Only one vehicle per entry is permitted.
 Competitors are allowed to double up in one vehicle if they wish.
 Only registered competitors shall take part in recce unless additional passengers are approved by the Competition Director. - d) Reconnaissance is conducted on open, public roads.
 When a road designated as a stage for the rally is run in reverse, competitors can encounter recce traffic in both directions, otherwise crews must always drive in the direction of the special stage. - e) The maximum speed for reconnaissance will be lower of: - 1) The posted legal speed limit. - 2) The speed specified by the organizer in the event's Supplementary Regulations or Route Book.
 Such organizer-specified speed may apply to all or part of a road.

-Speeds 1-5 mph over the applicable maximum speed will result in a warning and not be considered an infraction under RCR 1.2.1.g below.
+Speeds 1-5 mph over the applicable maximum speed will result in a warning and not be considered an infraction under RCR 1.2.1.h below.

-f) Only with the express authorization of the Clerk of the Course, may any person connected with an entered crew travel on or over the route of a special stage of the rally after the end of reconnaissance.
+- f) Observation controls may be utilized during reconnaissance to ensure compliance with the regulations.
+Crews must stop at these controls if they come upon one. - g) Only with the express authorization of the Clerk of the Course, may any person connected with an entered crew travel on or over the route of a special stage of the rally after the end of reconnaissance. - h) Infractions

-g) Infractions